erenarkangil/fareguard-ai/README.md

    Documents are split into logical chunks and converted into vector embeddings stored in a **FAISS** database.

 3. **Retrieval + Generation:**
-   When a user asks a question, FareGuard retrieves the most relevant text chunks and combines them with **OpenAI GPT** models for grounded, context-aware responses.
+   When a user asks a question, FareGuard retrieves the most relevant text chunks and combines them with **transformer** models for grounded, context-aware responses.

 4. **Flask UI:**
    A web-based interface allows users to ask fare-related questions interactively.

 🔎 **Why RAG?**
-RAG reduces hallucinations and ensures responses are **traceable**, **factual**, and **contextually grounded**, saving **millions in potential ADM losses** across the industry.
+RAG reduces hallucinations and ensures responses are  **factual**, and **contextually grounded**, reducing risk of **millions in potential ADM losses** across the industry.

 ---